codr7/sharpl/README.md

 `[0 1 2]`

 ### for
-`for` may be used to iterate any number of sequences.
+`for` may be used to iterate any number of iterables.

 ```
 (let [result {}]